 This page may be scary to some people.
 I truly don’t want to scare you!
 This is actually a canning risk that is so avoidable.
-Remember, it is easily avoided by following tested procedures.
+Reassuringly, it is not super common… but it does happen.

 If you do things right (and right doesn’t mean hard), you can enjoy your home canned foods and grow and harvest for your own pantry.
-Self sufficiency is a good goal.
-Don’t let fear hold you back.

 So why am I not afraid?

-Botulism in Home Canned Food
+Botulism in Canning at Home

-Did you know that Clostridium botulinum spores are on most fresh food surfaces?
-It is in the dirt; it is just about everywhere.
 The spores are harmless on fresh foods.
 However, when certain conditions exist, these spores will germinate, multiply, begin dying, and then produce a deadly toxin.
-It is this toxin that causes serious food poisoning known as botulism.

 - absence of oxygen,